MicroEJ/docs/Tutorials/gettingstarted/Step01.rst

 Starting MicroUI
 ====================

 #.
-To get started, first we need to add MicroUI, a foundation library
+To get started, first we need to add MicroUI, a Foundation Library
    that provides an abstraction layer to access the low-level UI inputs and outputs.
 #.
 Look for module.ivy, and replace dependencies with the following: